douglaseel/vp8-frame-inspector/README.md

 Inside a meeting you can start your webcam streaming.
 When you do it, the SFU will receive your RTP packets and send them to the `inspector` tool.

-You propably will note that a folder called `inspector-results` was created in the project root folder.
+You propably will note that a folder called `inspector-results` will be created in the project root folder.
 Inside this folder you will see one file per video streaming using VP8.

 The name of file should be the `<SSRC>.log`.

-**NOTE:** the `ssrc` used in the rtp consumed is different from the produced in the browser because mediasoup does it.
+**IMPORTANT:** the `ssrc` used in the rtp consumed is different from the produced in the browser because mediasoup does it.

 ### 6. Check the RESULTS!

+The output format is specified (here)[inspector/README.md].

 ## Next steps

 The `inspector` is a tool under development so there are too many things to do, such as:

 * Add automated tests;
+* Improve EOS treatment;
 * Detect corrupted frames comparing the frame size with the partitions size;
+* Improve performance (we can reuse FrameInfo for more than one frame, it'll avoid many `calloc`/`free` calls);
 * Extract more info about the frame;
 * Evaluate how `packet loss` could affect the frame itself
   * Probably we need to look `rtpvp8depay` code more deeper to better undestanding